The Best Beginner-Friendly Travel Rewards Credit Cards

 Rewards can be combined with those earned from many other Chase cards for additional flexibility and redemption opportunities, and the card comes with generous benefits and protections for small business purchases.

-Best for: Frequent business travelers willing to pay for luxury benefits and strong travel protections Welcome bonus: Earn 150,000 Amex points after spending $20,000 on eligible purchases within your first three months of card ownership Annual fee: $695 Earning rates:
+Best for: Frequent business travelers willing to pay for luxury benefits and strong travel protections Welcome bonus: Elevated Welcome Offer: Earn 200,000 Membership Rewards® points after you spend $20,000 in eligible purchases on the Business Platinum Card® within the first 3 months of Card Membership.
+Annual fee: $895 (see rates and fees; terms apply) Earning rates:

 Other benefits: